Connect Your Sound Equipment to Your Computer

 The first step of recording sound is knowing your computer.
 Your computer might have:

-those utilize the USB port of one's computer.
+- An external sound card.
+These utilize the USB port of one's computer.

-- Internal: the outputs are in one line and are located on the back, going across the width of the case, of the desktop PC.
+- Internal.
+The outputs are in one line and are located on the back, going across the width of the case of the desktop PC.
 Some of the cards sport taking out the output and input module as an external device connected to the internal card.

-- Built-in (on-board): the outputs are usually grouped in a rectangle and are near the USB, PS/2, and other peripheral inputs and outputs of the motherboard, usually on top or in the middle of the back of the case.
+- Built-in (on-board).
+The outputs are usually grouped in a rectangle and are near the USB, PS/2, and other peripheral inputs and outputs of the motherboard, usually on top or in the middle of the back of the case.
 Notebooks and laptops have those too.

-- 1Built-in (on-board) sound cards.Built-in cards can be decent if the motherboard or the whole computer was purchased during the last 4-5 years.
+- 2Built-in cards can be decent if the motherboard or the whole computer was purchased during the last 4-5 years.
 Old or cheap built-in sound cards may even pick up the electric noise produced by the electrical changes produced by the movement of the mouse.
 This will create audible high-frequency sounds, which might be a nuisance.
 These cards can be used along with noise gate filters that are used in post-processing.Built-in (onboard) sound cards.

-Consult your motherboard or computer-brand manual or take a look inside the computer to find out whether you have the capacity to connect a sound card.
+Consult your motherboard or computer brand manual or take a look inside the computer to find out whether you have the capacity to connect a sound card.

 Most cards use PCIe slots (x1 multiplier for the PCIe slot is enough but can be higher).
 Other internal cards may still use the old but still market-wise-"barely alive" PCI slot.

-If you used a manual,
+If you used a manual:

-- 2Note the position of the slots;
+- 2Note the position of the slots.

-- 3Open up your computer case;
+- 3Open up your computer case.

-If you opened up the case,
+If you opened up the case:

 Now, let us peruse some technical data for the sound card or audio interface of your choice.
 You might find it confusing because of the abundance of technical information; so, here are some recommendations and explanations.